kamoteqv2/porttyCAM/README.md

 Example webcam URL: `http://"localhost_ip:6060/video?webcam_index=0&width=640&height=480`

 Note: Always make sure to exclude or whitelist the program from your antivirus to avoid any false positive detections.

+**Note**
+Thank you for using porttyCAM!
+We hope you found this program to be useful.
+To support our work, please check out our YouTube channel and consider watching and subscribing.
+Your support means a lot to us!